Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Introduction

 \subsection{Definitions and assumptions}

-First, let recall the definition of the \emph{relative entropy} $H(\mu|\nu)$ and the \emph{Fisher information} $I(\mu)$ that provide quantitative estimate of the smoothness of a measure : if $\mu,\nu \in \P_{ac}(\R^d)$, we note
+First, let us recall the definition of the \emph{relative entropy} $H(\mu|\nu)$ and the \emph{Fisher information} $I(\mu)$ that provide quantitative estimate of the smoothness of a measure: if $\mu,\nu \in \P_{ac}(\R^d)$, we note

-Where $\frac{d\mu}{d\nu}$ denotes the Radon-Nikodym derivative of $\mu$ with respect to $\nu$ and $\mu(x)$ the density of $\mu$ with respect to the Lebesgue measure $\H^d$ by a slight abuse of notation.
-Note that a finite Fisher information $I(\mu) < + \infty$ implies a finite differential entropy $H(\mu | \H^d)$ \cite[Chapter 9]{villani2003topics}, that we will often denote simply by $H(\mu)$ .\\ We now introduce the \emph{Kantorovich potentials} which are the solutions to the dual of the classical optimal transport problem.
+where $\frac{d\mu}{d\nu}$ denotes the Radon-Nikodym derivative of $\mu$ with respect to $\nu$ and $\mu(x)$ the density of $\mu$ with respect to the Lebesgue measure $\H^d$ by a slight abuse of notation.
+Following \cite[Annexe A]{leonard}, we will use the notation $H(\mu|\nu)$ even when the measure $\nu$ is not necessarily a probability measure.
+Typically, when $\mu\in \P_{2,ac}(\R^d)$, we will use the notation $H(\mu | \H^d) := \int \ln(\mu(x)) d\mu(x)$ for its differential entropy.
+Indeed, as explained in \cite[Annexe A]{leonard}, as soon as the second moment of $\mu$ is finite, its differential entropy $H(\mu | \H^d)$ is well defined.
+Note that a finite Fisher information $I(\mu) < + \infty$ implies a finite differential entropy $H(\mu | \H^d)$ \cite[Chapter 9]{villani2003topics}, that we will often denote simply by $H(\mu)$ .\\ We now introduce the \emph{Kantorovich potentials} which are the solutions to the dual of the classical optimal transport problem